aptech/docs/docs/fred_release_dates.rst

 ----------------
 .. function:: x = fred_release_dates([, ...])

     :param realtime_start: The start of the real-time period.
-For more information, see Real-Time Periods. optional, default: 1776-07-04 (earliest available)
+For more information, see Remarks. optional, default: 1776-07-04 (earliest available)

     :type realtime_start: YYYY-MM-DD formatted string

     :param realtime_end: The end of the real-time period.
-For more information, see Real-Time Periods. optional, default: 9999-12-31 (latest available)
+For more information, see Remarks. optional, default: 9999-12-31 (latest available)

     :type realtime_end: YYYY-MM-DD formatted string